Dr Craig Johnson

 On graduation, I moved south, working at an independent publishing company where I wrote educational materials for secondary students in biology and chemistry.

-I then moved to the University of Bristol, taking up a post as a medical demonstrator before becoming a lecturer in anatomy at the School of Anatomy, with responsibility for teaching and supervision across a number of units and programmes delivered by the school.
+I then moved to the University of Bristol, taking up a post as a medical demonstrator before becoming a Lecturer and later Senior Lecturer in Anatomy at the School of Anatomy.

-I am heavily involved in outreach and public engagement, and co-ordinate the School's public engagement activities.
+I am heavily involved in outreach and public engagement, and co-ordinate the School of Anatomy's public engagement activities.

 Research interests